apollosolutions/governance-example/example_governance_doc.md

 ### Mission and Vision

-ACME is looking to establish a supergraph that is the preferred development platform for the vast majority of new services.
-Where advantageous, ACME will simplify their architecture by retiring Restful APIs.
+ACME is looking to establish a supergraph that is the preferred development platform for all services.

-The goal of the ACME supergraph is to be the aggregation layer on top of the new domain APIs architecture, defining and mapping relationships in the data across bounded contexts.
-Their vision is that the graph will be that defined relationship across bounded contexts.
-This will be a multi-year journey as they have elected for an “opt-in” model for graph adoption, rather than a mandate.
-Key to their success will be to make the supergraph a preferred mode of development over REST BFFs.
+The goal of the ACME supergraph is to be the aggregation layer on top of the a domain-based services architecture, defining and mapping relationships in the data across bounded contexts.
+Key to our success will be to make the supergraph the preferred mode of development over REST APIs as measured by the percentage of requests going to our GraphQL instance vs their REST counterparts.

-The surface of the graph potentially spans each of our current Domain APIs, beginning with the four which have active development.
+The surface of the graph will span each of our current domain services, beginning with the most used domains first.

 The success outcomes for the mission established by ACME are as follows:

-1. Simplify API landscape by making the GraphQL supergraph the preferred platform over continued development of RESTful APIs.
+1. We will simplify the API landscape by making the GraphQL supergraph the preferred platform over continued development of RESTful APIs.
-2. Focus on building reusable Domain APIs to focus on reusability, maintainability and scalability while minimizing the timelines required to update business logic.
+2. Our focus will be on building reusable Domain APIs to focus on reusability, maintainability and scalability while minimizing the timelines required to update business logic.
-3. Establish a "GraphQL Shepherds" guild to play a key role in training and upleveling GraphQL expertise across the dev teams.
+3. We will also establish a "GraphQL Shepherds" guild to play a key role in training and up-leveling GraphQL expertise across the dev teams.
-4. Up-level GraphQL expertise across the organization
+4. This, in turn will help to spread GraphQL expertise across the organization

 ## Procedures